 Is Golf Cart Insurance Necessary?

-Golf carts are a common in The Villages and throughout central Florida.
+Golf carts are common in The Villages and throughout central Florida (read more on golf cart rules in The Villages, FL).
 After purchasing a golf cart, one must decide if he/she is going to purchase golf cart insurance.
 However, before purchasing golf cart insurance, it is important to know if you have a traditional golf cart or a Neighborhood Electric Vehicle (NEV).

 During Florida’s 2013 legislative session, a bill was introduced that would authorize the administrative conversion of a low-speed vehicle (such as a NEV) to a traditional golf cart.
 In the proposed language of the bill, the owner must surrender the registration license plate and certificate of title, as well as comply with all requirements currently set for traditional golf carts.
 The newly converted golf cart will not have to be registered or insured and the driver will not have to be licensed.
 Stay tuned for updates on the bill’s passage!

-Regardless of whether or not you required by law to have golf cart insurance, it is always a good idea that you do.
+Regardless of whether or not you are required by law to have golf cart insurance in Florida, it is always a good idea that you do.
 So what type of golf cart insurance should you purchase?
 Should you add golf cart coverage to a homeowner’s policy?
 Or should you buy a separate golf cart insurance policy?

 With a typical homeowner’s policy, your medical costs are not covered.
 Similarly, if you cause an accident, your homeowner’s policy may not cover third-party injuries and property damage.